nat-foerch/nat-foerch/README.md

 👨‍💻 **GitHub:** [nat-foerch](https://github.com/nat-foerch)

 ## About Me
 I'm a follower of Christ, a wife, and a soon-to-be graduate from Notre Dame.
 I majored in Political Science and minored in Data Science and Business Economics.
-I have about three years of experience in R and data analysis.
+I have about three years of experience with R and data analysis.
 - 🌱 I am currently working on reaching Python Proficiency.
 - 🥅 Goals for 2025: Master the basics of Python, R, SQL, and Tableau using Udemy.
 - ⚡ Fun fact: I love having good theological conversations over a cup of coffee!